-- to protect its ability to continue as a going concern and thus to protect its policyholders; - to enable an appropriate return to the Group's shareholders by allocating appropriate amounts of capital to its products commensurate with the risks taken; - to comply with its regulatory capital requirements; - to maintain a financial strength rating of A.M.
-Best A++ (superior).
+- to protect its ability to continue as a going concern and thus to protect its policyholders; - to enable an appropriate return to the Group's shareholders by allocating appropriate amounts of capital to its products commensurate with the risks taken; and - to comply with its regulatory capital requirements.

 The Company's capital comprises share capital, retained earnings and fair value reserves.
 For internal modelling purposes the Company treats its available capital as being its shareholder's equity, less capital pledged to support the capital needs of affiliates.
-As at 31 December 2021, available capital on this basis comprised £542.8m (2020 £431.5m).
+As at 31 December 2022 available capital on this basis comprised £605.2m (2021 £542.8m).

 The Company is subject to capital requirements imposed by both its regulator and rating agencies.
 The insurance company capital regime in the UK is on a Solvency II basis.
 Under this regime the Company's capital requirement is determined using the standard formula.
 As management sets the target economic capital for the Company, the regulatory and rating agency capital requirements are treated as minimum requirements.
 In setting its target economic capital and determining capital to allocate to different products the Company employs its internal capital model.
-At 31 December 2021, the Company's regulatory solvency capital requirement was £412.5m (2020 £347.9m).
+At 31 December 2022, the Company's regulatory solvency capital requirement was £442.1m (2021 £412.5m).